Caning: In modern-day schools

-Until relatively recently it had also been common in Australia (now banned in public schools, and abolished in practice by the vast majority of all independent schools), New Zealand (banned from 1990), and South Africa (banned in public and private schools alike from 1996).
+Until relatively recently it had also been common in Australia (now banned in public schools, and abolished in practice by the vast majority of all independent schools), New Zealand (banned in 1990), and South Africa (banned in public and private schools alike from 1996).
 In the UK, all corporal punishment in private schools was banned in 1999 for England and Wales, 2000 in Scotland, and 2003 in Northern Ireland.

 Malaysia

 In Malaysia, the Education Ordinance 1957 specifically outlaws the caning of girls in school.
 However, the caning of girls is rather common.
 This caning is usually carried out on the palm or clothed bottom.
 Sometimes, the cane can hit the student's thighs or arms, causing injury, usually in the form of bruises, bleeding, or obvious welts.
 Students (both male and female) can even be caned publicly for minor mistakes like lateness, poor grades, being unable to answer questions correctly or forgetting to bring a textbook.
 In November 2007, in response to a perceived increase in indiscipline among female students, the National Seminar on Education Regulations (Student Discipline) passed a resolution recommending allowing the caning of female students at school.
 The resolution is currently in its consultation process.